Getting a Library Card

 Fines may be paid at the Circulation Desk.
 We will accept cash or checks.
 Checks should be made payable to the Chester Public Library.
 You can also pay on-line through PayPal by accessing your library account.

 Any item that is overdue for an extended period of time will automatically be marked as lost by the computer system.
 This prompts the computer to bill the account for an amount equal to the replacement cost of the item.
 If the item is returned, the bill will revert back to the overdue fine.
 Any item that is not returned must be paid for by the responsible party so that a replacement may be purchased.
-Refunds will not be given for items lost and then paid for.
+Refunds will not be given.
 The Chester Public Library will not accept a replacement copy of an item due to binding and packaging requirements of the library.

 Items that are owned by libraries other than the Chester Public Library may incur fees and fines that are determined by the owning library’s policies.
 The Chester Public Library cannot interfere with the fees and fines associated with materials that belong to other libraries.